-This information was provided following responses from Colin McDonald and Brian Bere-Streeter - the information coming from "38" by John Thompson, Eveleigh Press, 1992 - Chapter - 'Off the Rails'
+This updated information was provided following earlier responses from Colin McDonald and Brian Bere-Streeter - the original information coming from "38" by John Thompson, Eveleigh Press, 1992 - Chapter - 'Off the Rails'

 The accident happened at approx 4.05am [probably 5.10am] 30th June 1948 when 3817 hauling No 23 South West Mail between Rocky Ponds and Cunningar was derailed by a broken rail.
 Four persons were deceased and twelve seriously injured. [see below for a later update from Trevor Edmonds]